visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Using the Silo library
 ~~~~~~~~~~~~~~~~~~~~~~

-VisIt_ is always built with support for reading Silo_ databases so Silo_ can be a good file format in which to store your data.
 This subsection includes information about using Silo_ such as including the appropriate header files and linking with the Silo_ library.

 Including Silo